Please take the time to read this article... it is long, however, you will be glad you did!

 Color Preferences: (While it is nice to get the color you want, it is better to have several options of color that you like.)

-Personality Preferences: (Are you ready for an active, in-your face cat that demands a lot of attention and wants to be with you all the time?)
+Personality Preferences: (Are you ready for a very active, in-your face cat that demands a lot of attention and wants to be with you all the time?)

 Have you or anyone in your house ever had allergies?
-If so what kind?: (while Sphynx can be tolerated by many with allergies, it does not work for everyone and a home visit is a good way to see)
+If so what kind?: (While Sphynx can be tolerated by many with allergies, it does not work for everyone and a home visit is required.)